Teaching Students to Open Presents plus a FREEBIE for You

 2. Use high interest

-3. Use hand over hand prompts and fade
+3. Use hand-over-hand prompts and fade

-Find the least intrusive level of prompting necessary for your student at the beginning.
+Find the least intrusive level of prompting your student needs at the beginning.
 You need a prompt invasive enough to ensure there is no anxiety, yet still allows as much independence as possible.
 Do not unwrap the present for the child, however.
-When working with my son, I had to start with hand over hand prompting.
+When working with my son, I had to start with hand-over-hand prompting.
 He hated unwrapping presents.
 Years of too much commotion, noise, people, and expectations had led him to have a very strong negative reaction to opening presents.
 So, I would help him open the present by taking my hands in his and ripping the paper off as quickly as possible.
 After a few days, I could tell he was building up confidence that there may be something good under that paper, and I could quickly fade to simply pointing and gesturing.

 4. Keep it realistic